moinwiki/moin/docs/admin/upgrade.rst

 From moin 1.9.x
 ===============

+If you want to keep your user's password hashes and migrate them to moin2, make sure you use moin >= 1.9.7 WITH enabled passlib support and that all password hashes stored in user profiles are {PASSLIB} hashes.
+Other hashes will get removed in the migration process and users will need to do password recovery via email (or with admin help, if that does not work).

 Backup
 ------
 Have a backup of everything, so you can go back in case it doesn't do what